BIDS-collaborative/hackingmeasurement.github.io/projects/_rubric.md

 ## Data / Materials

 What data sources or data collection methods have you used?
+Are they automatic/numerically collected, or manually collected (as with a survey)?
 Where / how is data stored?
 What will you do / have you done to get data?
 Is there important metadata (e.g., time of collection, source, etc.)?
 Why is the data you have or expect to have sufficient or insufficient to meet your challenge?

 ## Approach